AdobeDocs/workfront.en/help/classic/manage-work/issues/manage-issues/copy-issues.md

   </tr>
   <tr>
    <td role="rowheader">Object permissions</td>
-   <td> <p>Manage permissions to the issue</p> <p>Contribute permissions to the item where you are copying&nbsp;the issue to with the ability to&nbsp;Add Issues.</p> <p> For information about granting permissions to issues, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/share-an-issue.md" class="MCXref xref">Share an issue in Adobe Workfront</a></p> <p>For information on requesting additional permissions, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects in Adobe Workfront</a>.</p> </td>
+   <td> <p>Manage permissions to the issue</p> <p>Contribute permissions to the item where you are copying&nbsp;the issue to with the ability to&nbsp;Add Issues.</p> <p> For information about granting permissions to issues, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/share-an-issue.md" class="MCXref xref">Share an issue </a></p> <p>For information on requesting additional permissions, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects </a>.</p> </td>
   </tr>
  </tbody>
 </table>